IntersectMBO/plutus/example/README.md

 to your project's folder.

-Once inside the dev container, you can build your project with `cabal v2-build` or compile and run your project's executable with `cabal v2-run`.
+Once inside the dev container, you can build your project with `cabal v2-build` or compile and run your project's executable with `cabal v2-run example-exe`.
 You can also stop/restart/remove the container whenever.